getumbrel/umbrel/apps/README.md

 **Here's our actual pull request submitting the BTC RPC Explorer app — [getumbrel/umbrel#999](https://github.com/getumbrel/umbrel/pulls).**

-> After you've submitted your app, we'll review your pull request, create the required Tor hidden services for it, make some adjustments in the `docker-compose.yml` file such as removing any port conflicts with other apps, assigning unique IP addresses to the containers, etc before merging.
+> After you've submitted your app, we'll review your pull request, create the required Tor hidden services for it, make some adjustments in the `docker-compose.yml` file, such as removing any port conflicts with other apps, assigning unique IP addresses to the containers, etc before merging.

 🎉 Congratulations!
 That's all you need to do to package, test and submit your app to Umbrel.
 We can't wait to have you onboard!